-On Sunday mornings, sermon notes are passed out, providing a place to jot down thoughts and highlighting key points to take away from the message.
+On Sunday mornings, sermon notes are often passed out, providing a place to jot down thoughts and highlighting key points to take away from the message.

-Once you have added the Notes feature to your app, hover over this feature and select the details icon.
-From here you will be able to enter your note title and select a date for your note.
-The note body box is where you will create your note.
-Once you have created your note, simply click .
+Once you have added the Notes feature to your app, hover over this feature and click the Edit Content button.
+From here, you can enter your note title and add an optional date to display alongside it.
+The Note Body box is where you will create your note.
+Once you have created your note, simply click the Add Note button.

-Below is a screenshot of different ways to adjust the appearance of font to stand out through headings, italics, bold text, and text spaces:
+Below is a screenshot of different ways to adjust the appearance of font to stand out through headings, italics, bold text, and text spaces.

 A Snapshot of Basic Markdowns

 Your members will be able to follow along with your Sunday sermon and take notes no matter where they are!
 Once your members finish filling out their notes, they have the option to email themselves a copy of the notes they just completed.
 Your members can also reference past notes they have completed by opening your notes feature and selecting My Notes.
 Your members can enter their email address and click Find to retrieve all past notes they have completed.
 A notification of their note activity will also be included on the activity table in the timeline section of their profile.
 Learn more about the profile activity timeline here.

 Check out our short video on interactive notes below!

 I created a numbered list within my notes,1., 2., 3... etc shows as a numbered list 1., 1., 1., in app, why?